 Forestry and Wildlife Funding Pool

 The priority of the Forestry and Wildlife Pool is to address water quality resource concerns in the Lake Champlain basin.
 This pool also prioritizes habitat concerns and soil erosion on forest lands and open lands so long as forest practices are part of the project.
 Additionally, applicants who will be addressing priority wildlife species concerns through such practices as Early Successional Habitat, Forest Stand Improvement, etc. need to apply to this pool.
 Aquatic Organism Passage (aka: Fish Passage) is offered in this funding pool.
-This pool is also for Hayland (perennial cropland) operators who agree to manage their Hayland for grassland birds.
+Conservation activity plans applicable to the forestland and/or wildlife land uses, except forest management plan, will be offered in this pool.
+CAPs will be ranked the highest priority as required by national policy.
+Forest Management Plans will be offered in the Conservation Activity Plans (CAPs) pool.

 Conservation Activity Plans (CAPs)